Ignore Trump; Insys Will Stabilize

 Unlike most medical cannabis drugs, Syndros, Insys's cannabis-based therapy is already approved, making the company a market leader in the industry.
 Peak sales are estimated to reach $200 million annually.

-In addition to Syndros, Insys has two phase 3 products in the pipeline, another pain treatment, and a treatment for opioid depression, which should hit the market soon.
+In addition to Syndros, Insys has two Phase 3 products in the pipeline, another pain treatment, and a treatment for opioid depression, which should hit the market soon.
 The reversal of opioid depression is a valuable niche market, considering the U.S opioid epidemic.
 The Insys's pipeline is an enormous long-term catalyst.

 Risks